NexusNation/Documentation/Rules/Jailbreak.md

 	37. Ticking Time Bomb and Deathball deaths are limited to a combined 3 prisoners.
 They also cannot be played with less than 10 non-rebel Ts.
 	38. Maths or Random Select (Unless during pass or keep minigame) is not to be used to select a prisoner to decide an amount of prisoner to live/die.
 E.g. Maths to choose 5 Prisoners to die
 	39. Talent Days and their variants are not allowed.
+	31. For custom minigames that require you to complete a jump to live (including LJ blocks), the max distance you can make Prisoners jump is 240units (!measure).
+This value should be adjusted if the jump has a vertical component.
+You can exceed this value if all participating prisoners consent.

 6. ## Last Request/Special Day Rules
 	1. During !lr you have the ability to specify your rules and conditions to your LR (with exceptions)